vitalline/chessvar/readme.txt

 Ctrl + R: start game with current armies
+Shift + R: start game with new random armies (different for each player) Ctrl + Shift + R: start game with a new random army (same for both players) Ctrl + C: save current configuration
-Shift + R: start game with new random armies (different for each player) Ctrl + Shift + R: start game with a new random army (same for both players) Ctrl + [-]: make window smaller (-5px/square)
+Shift + C: start game with new chaotic armies (different for each player) Ctrl + Shift + C: start game with a new chaotic army (same for both players) Alt + C: start game with new extra chaotic armies (different for each player) Ctrl + Alt + C: start game with a new extra chaotic army (same for both players) Ctrl + [-]: make window smaller (-5px/square)
 Shift + [-]: make window square (use smaller dimension) Ctrl + Shift + [-]: make window very small (25px/square)